Technology Tales

 My Page Order

-These sound like really good ideas: being able to control the running order of things on your blog sidebar is a good thing.
-What scuppered my using them is that you need widgets turned on for the effect to work and i have seen issues with how ID’s have been set when things are widgetised.
+These sound like wonderful ideas: being able to control the running order of things on your blog sidebar is a good thing.
+What scuppered my using them is that you need widgets turned on for the effect to work, and I have seen issues with how ID's have been set when things are widgetised.